oracle-livelabs/database/db-19c-fundamentals/online-table-move/online-table-move.md

    ![db actions](./images/database-actions.png " ")

-3. Lets start by creating a table and moving it offline to get a feel for how a table move works.
+3. Let's start by creating a table and moving it offline to get a feel for how a table move works.

     ```
     <copy>